 The City's community participation process follows the Citizen Participation Plan (CPP), which provides a structured approach for engaging the community and ensuring timely notifications for public meetings and hearings.
 As part of its efforts to encourage broad participation, the City hosted two (2) community meetings and two (2) stakeholder meetings, offering both in-person and virtual attendance options.
 The meetings were offered in English, Spanish, and Hmong.
-An additional community meeting will be hosted on February 25th, via Zoom, to allow for additional comments and feedback.
+An additional community meeting was hosted on February 25th, via Zoom, to allow for additional comments and feedback.

 The stakeholder meetings included representatives from community partners, service providers, businesses, advocates, and other City departments.
 To gather additional input, the City distributed a Community Needs Assessment Survey and a Stakeholder Survey.
-To enhance accessibility, the community survey was also provided in both Hmong and Spanish, with translation services available during the community meetings in these languages.
+The community survey was also provided in both Hmong and Spanish, with translation services available during the community meetings in these languages.

-Furthermore, two (2) public hearings, accompanied by a 30-day public comment period was provided to capture community feedback.
-Overall, the City received positive participation in the Consolidated Plan engagement process, including 92 responses to the community needs survey, 9 responses to the stakeholder survey, 6 participants at two stakeholder input sessions and 18 from the two community input sessions.
+Two (2) public hearings were held, along with a 30-day public comment period and subsequent second 30-day comment period to gather community feedback Overall, the City received positive participation in the Consolidated Plan engagement process, including 92 responses to the community needs survey, 9 responses to the stakeholder survey, 6 participants at two stakeholder input sessions and 18 from the two community input sessions.
 Feedback received during the public comment period and at the public hearing will be summarized following the completion of those events.
 These efforts are detailed further in sections PR-10 Consultation and PR-15 Citizen Participation of this Consolidated Plan.